 - 5. Some of the Panel's concerns with broker handling fee offers are already addressed in the Corporations Act.
 For example, one concern relating to broker handling fees is that they may create a conflict between brokers' interests and their duties to their clients, particularly where the fee is excessive.
-The Corporations Act, however, imposes obligations on brokers in their dealings with their clients, including: - (a) the obligation to have a reasonable basis for any personal advice that is given to a retail client3; and
+The Corporations Act, however, imposes obligations on brokers in their dealings with their clients, including: - (a) the obligation to have a reasonable basis for any personal advice that is given to a retail client; and - (b) the obligation to provide information to retail clients about any remuneration (including any commission) or other benefits that the broker (or any related entity or associate) is to receive that might reasonably be expected to be or have been capable of influencing the broker in providing the advice at the time of giving the advice. - 6.
+This Guidance Note assumes that brokers are complying with the above obligations although it is not the Panel's role to enforce these legislative provisions.
+However, the Panel is properly concerned with broker handling

-1 This Guidance Note has been specifically formulated to address broker handling fees offered in connection with a takeover bid conducted under Chapter 6 of the Corporations Act.
+&lt;sup>1 This Guidance Note has been specifically formulated to address broker handling fees offered in connection with a takeover bid conducted under Chapter 6 of the Corporations Act.
 Fees which are similar in nature to a broker handling fee may also be offered in other types of control transactions which may come within the Panel's jurisdiction.
 They are not, however, directly considered in this Guidance Note.

-2 Except where otherwise specified, legislative references are to the Corporations Act 2001 (Cth).
+&lt;sup>2 Except where otherwise specified, legislative references are to the Corporations Act 2001 (Cth).

-3 Section 945A.
+&lt;sup>3 Section 945A.